 A person with lower ↑6 wealth is a “high-net-worth individual” (HNWI, $1m), and a person with upper ↑6 wealth is a “very-high-net-worth individual” (VHNWI, $5m).

 Colloquially, they’re “rich”.
-Employment is optional.
+Employment is generally optional.

 How do they bank?
 Where do they live?
 What kind of debt and other monetary instruments do they use?

-A person with upper ↑7 wealth is an “ultra-high-net-worth individual” (UHNWI, $30m+).
+A person with ↑7 wealth is an “ultra-high-net-worth individual” (UHNWI, $30m+).
+About 250,000 people (↑5.5) are designated as UHNWI, with over 10% of the world’s wealth combined.

 UHNW individuals “have, on average, eight cars and three or four homes.
 Three-quarters own a jet aircraft and most have a yacht.”
 (2006)